charliermarsh/script/README.md

 script
 ======

 JavaScript implementation of Script, Bitcoin's scripting language, along with a Script Playground, deployed [here](http://www.crmarsh.com/script-playground/).
+The original ES6 source can be found on [GitHub](https://github.com/crm416/script) with the compiled ES5 package available on [npm](https://www.npmjs.com/package/bitcoin-script).

 ## How It Works